petrilli/binaryrisk/README.md

 # binaryrisk

-Implementation of the Binary Risk Framework for AppEngine
+Implementation of the [Binary Risk Assessment](http://binary.protect.io) for AppEngine